-The City of Sunny Isles Beach must adopted by reference into its Comprehensive Plan its 2016 10-year Water Supply Facilities Work Plan Update (Work Plan Update) adopted on April 21st, 2016, as required by section 163.3177(6)(c), F.S. within 18 months after the governing board of the South Florida Water Management District approved its 2013 Lower East Coast Water Supply Plan Update on October 10th, 2013.
+The City of Sunny Isles Beach must adopt by reference into its Comprehensive Plan its 2020 10-year Water Supply Facilities Work Plan (Work Plan) adopted on September 14, 2021, as required by section 163.3177(6)(c), F.S. within 18 months after the governing board of the South Florida Water Management District approved its 2018 Lower East Coast Water Supply Plan Update on November 8, 2018.
 The Work Plan Update will be updated, at a minimum, every 5 years.
-The City's Work Plan Update is designed to: assess current and projected potable water demands; evaluate the sources and capacities of available water supplies; and, identify those water supply projects.
-Using all available technologies, necessary to meet the City's water demands for a 10-year period.
+The City's Work Plan Update is designed to: assess current and projected potable water demands; evaluate the sources and capacities of available water supplies; and, identify those water supply projects, using all available technologies, necessary to meet the City's water demands for a 10-year period.

 - 5A.
-The City of Sunny Isles Beach Comply with the City of North Miami Beach 10-Year Water Supply Facilities Work Plan Update, adopted June 16th, 2015 and incorporate such Work Plan Update by reference into the City of Sunny Isles Beach Comprehensive Plan. - 5B.
-Comply Coordinate appropriate aspects of its Comprehensive Plan with the South Florida Water Management District's regional 2013 LEC Water Supply Plan Update adopted on October 10th,2013 and with the Miami- Dade County 20- Year Water Supply Facilities Work Plan (2014-2033) adopted on February 4th,2015.
+The City of Sunny Isles Beach Comply with the City of North Miami Beach 10-Year Water Supply Facilities Work Plan Update, adopted December 15, 2020 and incorporate such Work Plan Update by reference into the City of Sunny Isles Beach Comprehensive Plan 2016. - 5B.
+Coordinate the City of Sunny Isles Beach 2016 Comprehensive Plan with the South Florida Water Management District's regional 2018 LEC Water Supply Plan Update approved on November 8, 2018 and with the Miami-Dade County 20-Year Water Supply Facilities Work Plan (2014-2033).
 The City shall amend its Comprehensive Plan and Work Plan as required to provide consistency with the District and County plans.

-The Work Plan Update shall remain consistent with the Miami- Dade County 20-Year Water Supply Facilities Work Plan Update and with the City of North Miami Beach 10-Year Water Supply Facilities Work Plan Update, which are compatible with their respective Water Use Permit renewals and with the projects listed in the South Florida Water Management District's 2013 Lower East Coast Regional Water Supply Plan Update.
+The Work Plan Update shall remain consistent with the Miami-Dade County 20-Year Water Supply Facilities Work Plan Update and with the City of North Miami Beach 10-Year Water Supply Facilities Work Plan Update, which are compatible with their respective Water Use Permit renewals and with the projects listed in the South Florida Water Management District's 2018 Lower East Coast Regional Water Supply Plan Update.
 The Work Plan Update will be updated, at a minimum, every 5 years and within 18 months after the South Florida Water Management District's approval of an updated Lower East Coast Regional Water Supply Plan.